 - a commitment to continue building a greater number and variety of rental housing units on campus for faculty members and staff

-The Faculty/Staff Rental Program, one component of the HAP, offers more than 500 rental housing units on-campus for full-time faculty and staff at reduced rents (25% below market rate).
+The Faculty/Staff Rental Program, one component of the HAP, offers rental housing on UBC Vancouver campus at below market rents for full-time faculty and staff.
 All units are fairly new, and have the advantage of being within an easy, scenic walk from the main campus.
 As of September 2022, there are 950 rental housing units in 16 buildings on campus, ranging in size from studios to four-bedroom units, including a good selection of pet-friendly suites.
-More units are continually being developed, including an additional 720 units (approx.) by 2021.
+More units are continually being developed, including an additional 450 units (approx.) by 2025.
 Visit the Housing & Relocation Services website for more information on access for new faculty recruits.

-The implementation framework for two pilot Rent Geared to Income (RGI) housing programs (one for staff and one for faculty) were approved by the Board of Governors on June 14, 2017 as follow-through on earlier commitments of the UBC Housing Action Plan for the Vancouver campus.
+- The implementation framework for two pilot Rent Geared to Income (RGI) housing programs (one for staff and one for faculty) were approved by the Board of Governors on June 14, 2017 as follow-through on earlier commitments of the UBC Housing Action Plan for the Vancouver campus.
 The pilot programs were launched in spring 2018 and are in their final year of the pilot phase.
 A Staff Rent-Geared-to-Income (RGI) program provides up to 100 staff members with accommodation in Village Gate Homes apartment units, paying rent capped at 30% of their pre-tax household income, subject to meeting employment, income, and assets requirements

 - A Faculty Temporary Rental Housing Support Program (TRHS) to accommodate a total of 10 participants over two years paying rent capped at 30% of their pre-tax household income, subject to meeting eligibility requirements

 The Faculty Home Ownership Program (FHOP), another component of the HAP, was introduced in 2014 to make home ownership on the Vancouver campus more affordable for faculty whose recruitment and retention is determined to be of critical strategic importance to UBC.

-On June 14th 2017, the Board of Governors approved a framework for a pilot Rent-Geared to Income program for launch next spring.
-The pilot project will offer rental units on-campus to lower income employee households on a rent-geared to -30% household income basis, rather than the current discounted rate of approximately 25% below market.
-Ten spaces will be reserved for strategically selected and relocating faculty members with children, with household incomes $99,500 or less, and who need temporary transitional support for up to 2 years.
-The other 100 spaces are for staff, with or without children, who may or may not be relocating from outside the Lower Mainland, and who have household incomes of $64,500 or less.
+In June 2017, the Board of Governors approved a framework for a pilot Rent Geared to Income program for launch in spring 2018.
+The pilot project offers rental units on campus to lower income employee households on a rent-geared to 30% of pre-tax household income, rather than the current discounted rate of approximately 25% below market.
+Ten spaces will be reserved for strategically selected and relocating faculty members with children, with household income thresholds of $99,500 or less depending on household size, and who need temporary transitional support for up to two years.
+The other 100 spaces are for staff, with or without children, who may or may not be relocating from outside the Lower Mainland, and who have household incomes of $66,500 or less depending on household size.
 The staff program spaces are limited to 10 years occupancy.
-The project begins in Spring of 2018.

 - Expanding supply and accelerating the pace of delivery of new rental units, including an additional 750 units (approx.) by 2021;